Go Directly to the Seat of Knowledge - Marcus Aurelius

 Plus you almost never get interrupted in your practice.
 Most of the time you are just left alone other than backbends or a couple other key adjustments.

-As you'll see if you decide to continue in this story of mine the more we move towards nature the better life seems to work out.
+As you'll see if you decide to continue in this story of mine the more I bring nature into my life the better things have worked out.

 The other "condition" is what having a teacher does to your practice.